zaphosting/docs/docs/dedicated-windows-javascript.md

 ### Update Node.js to latest version

 Running `node -v` will show you the installed version of Node.js.
 From time to time, you should check that you're running the latest LTS version.
-To update Node.js, you need to follow the provided [install section](vserver-windows-javascript.md#installing-nodejs-runtime) again.
+To update Node.js, you need to follow the provided [Install JavaScript](dedicated-windows-javascript.md#installing-nodejs-runtime) guide section again.

 ### Running Node.js & npm